Funnel-web spiders, the most notorious members of our spider fauna, are found in eastern Australia.

 - Lower lip (labium) studded with short, blunt spines

-- An obvious, conical projection or 'spur' on the lower side of the middle segment (tibia) of the second leg (about halfway along) is characteristic of the genus Atrax, exemplified by the Sydney Funnel-web Spider, Atrax robustus.
-Males of all other funnel-web species (currently placed in the genus Hadronyche) either have a blunt, spine-covered tibial swelling, or a few spines only, on the second leg.
+- Male second leg: an obvious, conical projection or 'spur' on the lower side of the middle segment (tibia) of the second leg (about halfway along) is characteristic of the genus Atrax, exemplified by the Sydney Funnel-web Spider, Atrax robustus.
+Males of all other funnel-web species either have a blunt, spine-covered tibial swelling, or a few spines only, on the second leg.
 Note also the mating organ on the male palp.

 - Southern Tree Funnel-web Spider (Hadronyche cerberea)